rantsandruse/pytorch_lstm_01intro/README.md

 I will focus on:
 1. improving/providing alternatives for the existing code
-2. explain the relevant whys' for the choice of loss functions (NLL Loss, Cross entropy loss) and activation function (Softmax).
+2. explaining the relevant whys' for the choice of loss functions (NLL Loss, Cross entropy loss) and activation function (Softmax).

 I recommend opening the tutorial side-by-side with this guide.
 I'll add references to the original tutorial along the way.